mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

      end subroutine my_scheme_finalize
    end module my_scheme

 After this point, physical constants can be imported from ``my_scheme_common`` wherever they are needed.
 Although there may be some duplication in memory, constants within the scheme will be guaranteed to be consistent with the rest of physics and will only be set/derived once during the initialization phase.
 Of course, this will require that any constants in ``my_scheme_common`` that are coming from the host model cannot use the Fortran ``parameter`` keyword.
 To guard against inadvertently using constants in ``my_scheme_common`` without setting them from the host, they should be initially set to some invalid value.
-To ensure that this only happens once, the ``is_initialized`` flag should be set to true after setting/deriving constants.
+The above example also demonstrates the use of ``is_initialized`` to guarantee idempotence of the ``_init`` routine.
 To clean up during the finalize phase of the scheme, the ``is_initialized`` flag can be set back to false and the constants can be set back to an invalid value.

 In summary, there are two ways to pass constants to a physics scheme.
 The first is to directly pass constants via the subroutine interface and continue passing them down to all subroutines as needed.
 The second is to have a user-specified scheme constants module within the scheme and to sync it once with the physical constants from the host model at initialization time.
 The approach to use is somewhat up to the developer.
-It is not recommended to use the ``physcons`` module, since it is specific to FV3.
+It is not recommended to use the ``physcons`` module, since it is specific to FV3 and will be removed in the future.

 Parallel Programming Rules
 ==========================

-Most often shared memory (OpenMP: Open Multi-Processing) and MPI (Message Passing Interface) communication are done outside the physics in which case the physics looping and arrays already take into account the sizes of the threaded tasks through their input indices and array dimensions.
+Most often shared memory (OpenMP: Open Multi-Processing) and MPI (Message Passing Interface) communication are done outside the physics in which case the loops and arrays already take into account the sizes of the threaded tasks through their input indices and array dimensions.
 The following rules should be observed when including OpenMP or MPI communication in a physics scheme: